xdbfoundation/go/tools/digitalbits-hd-wallet/README.md

 ## Usage

 ```
-Simple HD wallet for DigitalBits Lumens.
+Simple HD wallet for DigitalBits DigitalBits.
 THIS PROGRAM IS STILL EXPERIMENTAL.
 USE AT YOUR OWN RISK.

 Usage:
   digitalbits-hd-wallet [command]